Companies Compliance Facilitation Scheme, 2026 (CCFS-2026)

 - Annual Return and

-- Financial Statements
+- Financial Statements by paying:

 Only 10% of the additional fees otherwise payable for delayed filing (normal filing fees will still apply).